DESIGN LAB ONE: ACTIONS AND OUTCOMES

 AN ACTIVE NETWORK AND INTERACTIVE MAPPING

-That network will be the backbone for future developments.
-The vast majority of businesses in the region are small and medium-sized enterprises (SMEs), struggling to find work.
+The network could be the backbone for future developments but it is important to recognise that the vast majority of businesses in the region are small and medium-sized enterprises (SMEs).

 There is also a lack of structured connections between different skills groups, and particularly across different sectors.